terraform-aws-modules/terraform-aws-eks/docs/faq.md

 - Cluster autoscaler will create new nodes when required
 - Repeat until all old nodes are drained
 - Cluster autoscaler will terminate the old nodes after 10-60 minutes automatically

+Alternatively you can set the `asg_recreate_on_change = true` worker group option to get the ASG recreated after changes to the launch configuration or template.
+But be aware of the risks to cluster stability mentioned above.

 ## `aws_auth.tf: At 2:14: Unknown token: 2:14 IDENT`